Good attendance is a basic expectation and is categorised as follows:

 Leave of Absence

 The Campus accepts that there may be times when a family will need to remove their child from school due to unforeseen or exceptional circumstances.
-Where an extended absence is unavoidable, parents must apply to the Head of Student Support for permission.
+Where an extended absence is unavoidable, parents must apply to the Head of School for permission.
 There is, however, no legal obligation to grant permission and each request will be considered on merit.
 A copy of the Leave of Absence Request form is available here.

 If your child has been ill we may ask you to provide medical evidence.
 If medical evidence is not provided then the illness or any subsequent illness will be marked as unauthorised.